-Banks, Credit Unions, and Insurance Companies will only have their own specified plans to offer you.
+Banks, credit unions, and insurance companies will each have their own specified plans to offer you.
 Brokers will have several options.
-It might be a good idea to ask your bank about their plans, and then speak to a broker who can review some options.
-Use the tips for choosing a good HSA above to evaluate which HSA will be best for you.
-Having the help of a licensed broker or financial advisor may give you more advantages.
-In the end doing a little bit of research may help you earn more money in interest, spend less in fees and give you more control of your account.
+Ask your bank about its HSA plans, and then speak to a broker who can review additional options.
+In the end, doing a little bit of research may help you earn more money in interest, spend less in fees, and give you more control of your account.

 What Are the HSA Contribution Limits?